Feyerabend/cc/ch04/addition/cep/README.md

 For a real-world CEP system, more advanced techniques can be used to handle multiple event streams, correlate events from different sources, and apply more complex patterns.
 These may include:
 - Temporal Patterns: Detecting patterns that span across specific time windows.
-- Event Prioritization: Processing events based on priority or urgency.
+- Event Prioritisation: Processing events based on priority or urgency.
 - Complex Patterns: Using logical conditions, such as "Event A occurs within 5 minutes of Event B."

 To scale this to handle more complex patterns, you could use a proper event processing framework